Humanity-A1 gets to know our CEO Alexey Lee.

 This isn’t just a proof-of-concept.
 It’s a glimpse into what modular, private, adaptable AI can look like when it’s untethered from the cloud.

 We’re not building an LLM.
-We’re building a brain—one that evolves, scales, respects user privacy by design, and unlocks a new path to AGI.
+We’re building a brain—one that evolves, scales, respects user privacy by design, and unlocks a new path to human-level artificial intelligence.

 Demo Recap: